roolebo/tianocore.github.io/Tasks.md

 # Tasks

 These tasks have been identified by our community.
 They are currently open for development by community members, and would be a great way to get involved and start contributing.
-These are also available as ideas for students working on [[Google Summer of Code 2017]].

 Please let us know on [[edk2-devel]] if you plan to work on one of these tasks (to prevent duplicated effort).
 Also, please provide status updates on [[edk2-devel]] so the community will know the project is still being actively developed.

 ## Open Projects